stephanieg0/nodechat/README.md

 # nodechat
-Node server and client side exercise with socket.io
+Node server and client side exercise with socket.io and express.

-This is for learning purposes only.
+**This is for learning purposes only.**

+This exercise app logs messages on the dom and saves them in a postgreSQL database.
+It is able to load messages in real time in multiple browser windows.

 ## Technologies
 * socket.io